taddeseanb/kenya-hub/docs/developer/tutorial-data-management/2-interact-with-data-repositories.md

 Install the dependencies for the tool:

 ```
+conda install -c conda-forge gdal
-conda install -c conda-forge gdal==3.3.2
+conda install -c conda-forge pysqlite3
-conda install -c conda-forge pysqlite3==0.4.6
+conda install -c conda-forge pandas
 ```

-Now install the crawler tool, [GeoDataCrawler](https://pypi.org/project/geodatacrawler/).
+Now we will install the crawler tool, [GeoDataCrawler](https://pypi.org/project/geodatacrawler/).
 The tool is under active development at ISRIC and facilitates many of our data workflows.
 It is powered by some popular metadata and transformation libraries; [OWSLib](https://github.com/geopython/OWSLib), [pygeometa](https://github.com/geopython/pygeometa) and [GDAL](https://gdal.org).

 ```
 pip install geodatacrawler